Home Turf is a special series of school holiday workshops in the outer Riverland, Mid Murray and Mallee during 2023.

 Every child and young person in South Australia deserves fun and creative opportunities no matter how small their town is.
-With thanks to the Department for Human Services through Grants SA, Riverland Youth Theatre is bringing Home Turf to the Murray & Mallee in 2023.
+Home Turf is possible thanks to the Department for Human Services through Grants SA and with the support of Variety SA.

 Contact firstname.lastname@example.org with any questions or suggestions.